 The consequences for any failure to provide such data will depend on the particular circumstances.
-For example, a failure to provide copies of your passport, right to work and visa information, may mean that we are unable to enter into, or continue, with your employment.
-A failure to notify the College of relevant conflicts of interest may result in disciplinary proceedings being commenced.
+For example, a failure to provide the relevant financial information will mean that we are unable to process any payment from you and may not be able to enter into the relevant contract with you.
+A failure to provide accurate organisation and purpose details for events may mean that we choose not to enter into the relevant contract with you, or that an event in progress is not permitted to continue.